-2.4.1 Tropical weather outlook
+2.4.1 Tropical Weather Outlook

 The tropical weather outlook will be prepared once daily by RSMC tropical cyclones, New Delhi throughout the year.
 It will be transmitted on the GTS at 06 UTC every day.
 The outlook covering the North Indian Ocean indicates possible development of tropical depressions over the sea.
+The probability of cyclogenesis (formation of depression) is given for the day 1, day 2 and day 3 over the Bay of Bengal and Arabian Sea respectively.
+The terms used are (i) NIL (0%), LOW (1-25%), FAIR (26-50%), MODERATE (51-75%) and HIGH (76-100%).
+An example of this bulletin is given below.
+It includes the description of convective clouds over region and the satellite imageryy of the day in addition to above.
 An additional Tropical Weather outlook will be transmitted again on the GTS at 1500 UTC based on 1200 UTC observations when a depression is located over the north Indian Ocean region.
 The additional bulletin will be issued as and when felt necessary by RSMC, New Delhi